ZL-Audio/zl-audio.github.io/content/en/plugins/zlspeceq/manual.md

 - **Lower Resolutions** (`Extreme Low` to `Low`): Offer minimal processing latency (~12 ms to ~46 ms) and quick time-domain response, making them well-suited for live tracking or transient-heavy material.
 - **Medium Resolution** (`Medium`): Balances time and frequency resolution (~93 ms latency) for general mixing tasks.
-- **Higher Resolutions** (`High` to `Extreme High`): Provide exceptionally fine spectral resolution (~186 ms to ~743 ms latency) for isolated, surgical notch correction of narrow resonances.
+- **Higher Resolutions** (`High` to `Extreme High`): Provide exceptionally fine spectral resolution (~186 ms to ~743 ms latency) for exceptional low-frequency precision and surgical notch correction of narrow resonances.

-In general, if you do not process the low-frequency part, choose medium or lower resolutions to save processing power, reduce latency, and make dynamic processing more reactive.
+In general, if you do not process the low-frequency part heavily (e.g., a high-pass below 100Hz), choose medium or lower resolutions to save processing power, reduce latency, and make dynamic processing more reactive.
+However, if you want heavy & precise low-frequency control, you may need to choose higher resolutions.
+Please watch out potential pre-ringing & CPU-spikes when you choose higher resolution.

 #### Core Dynamic Behavior